vl4sty/emu-game-patches/README.md

-Here I will upload some of my ultrawide patches, mostly for PCSX2.
+I will upload here some of my ultrawide patches, mostly for PCSX2.